akshayjshah/blog/posts/language-use-on-github.md

 this calculation ignores any rows with missing data: for example, the Python-Ruby correlation ignores any users who haven't used both Python and Ruby.
 We could fill the missing values with zeroes, or we could also calculate significance for each correlation.
-Corey has already done the former---check out his [updated code](https://gist.github.com/coyotebush/5379476) and [plot](http://coreyford.name/2013/04/13/github-language-correlations.html).)
+Corey has already done the former --- check out his [updated code](https://gist.github.com/coyotebush/5379476) and [plot](http://coreyford.name/2013/04/13/github-language-correlations.html).)
 Let's just keep the most popular languages: